monkybrain/transunify/README.md

 # TODO: Add persian poetry...
 ```

 Please help me expand this section!

 ### Competition

-I propose a competition for most creative use of this tool.
-Post your contribution at [/r/uncodify](https://www.reddit.com/r/uncodify) and let the up/downvoting begin!
+I propose a competition for the most creative use of this tool.
+Post your contributions to [/r/unicodify](https://www.reddit.com/r/unicodify) and let the up/downvoting begin!